EBISPOT/zooma/README.md

 ## Deploying with Docker

 The preferred method of deployment for ZOOMA is using Docker.
+If you would like to deploy **the entire OntoTools stack** (OLS, OxO, and ZOOMA), check out the [OntoTools Docker Config](https://github.com/EBISPOT/ontotools-docker-config) repository.
+If you would like to deploy **ZOOMA only**, read on.

 First, create the necessary volumes:

     docker volume create --name=zooma-config